EdBarrancos/ObjectSystem.jl/Development.md

 - [ ] Add support for unions
 - [ ] Add call previous method
 - [ ] Improve how comparisons between slots is made so that I dont need to override hash
+- [ ] Check and Improve introspection assertions